 The sacrifice he made, the ultimate sacrifice, is the demonstration of the will of this mission to contribute to finding a solution that will bring Ukraine back to a stable, normal pace.
-Thank you.

-TIERSKY: Can you - can you tell us a few words about the national representations, the national contingents in the mission as a whole as well as in the monitoring teams when they go out on patrol?
+Mr. Tiersky.
+Can you tell us a few words about the national representations, the national contingents in the mission as a whole as well as in the monitoring teams when they go out on patrol?
 What are the major nationalities we're talking about and how do you approach the issue of composition of a particular team for a patrol?

-HUG: The OSCE is an organization consisting of 57 participating states.
+Mr. Hug.
+The OSCE is an organization consisting of 57 participating States.
 That includes Switzerland, France, the U.S., Russia, Ukraine and others.
 Of those 57, over 40 are seconding staff, sending staff to this mission.

 The biggest contingent among the monitors is that of the United States with 66 staff in total; others have far less.
 The biggest group in the OSCE Special Monitoring Mission is that of the European Union.
-Between 50 and 60 percent of all monitors come from member states of the European Union.
-The Russian Federation, as this is certainly implicit in your question, has a contingent of 39 - 3-9 - monitors at the moment in the mission.
+Between 50 and 60 percent of all monitors come from member States of the European Union.
+The Russian Federation, as this is certainly implicit in your question, has a contingent of 39 monitors at the moment in the mission.